 Education and outreach

 DMU offers presentations and workshops on medical and health issues.
-Programs such as our Health Careers Exploring Post and Mini Medical School expose attendees to medical professions and topics and others empower community members to take charge of their own health.
+Programs such as our Mini Medical School expose attendees to medical professions and topics and others empower community members to take charge of their own health.
 Learn more about youth and school outreach.